kerl/kerl/README.md

 Pick your choice and build it:

-    $ kerl build R14B02
+    $ kerl build R14B02 r14b02
     Downloading otp_src_R14B02.tar.gz to /home/evax/.kerl/archives
     (curl progresses...)
     Verifying archive checksum...
     (curl progresses...)
     Checksum verified (229fb8f193b09ac04a57a9d7794349b7)
     Extracting source code
-    Building Erlang/OTP R14B02, please wait...
+    Building Erlang/OTP R14B02 (r14b02), please wait...
     Erlang/OTP R14B02 has been successfully built
     Fetching and building agner...
     Agner has been successfully built

+Note that named builds allow you to have different builds for the same Erlang/OTP release with different configure options:

+    $ KERL_CONFIGURE_OPTIONS=--disable-hipe kerl build R14B02 r14b02_nohipe
+    Verifying archive checksum...
+    Checksum verified (229fb8f193b09ac04a57a9d7794349b7)
+    Extracting source code
+    Building Erlang/OTP R14B02 (r14b02_nohipe), please wait...
+    Erlang/OTP R14B02 (r14b02_nohipe) has been successfully built
+    Fetching and building agner...
+    Agner has been successfully built

-You can verify it's been registered:
+You can verify your build has been registered:

     $ kerl list builds
-    R14B02
+    R14B02,r14b02
+    R14B02,r14b02_nohipe

-Now install it to some location (optionally you can disable agner support by adding KERL_DISABLE_AGNER=yes to your $HOME/.kerlrc file, or on the contrary define a list of additional packages to install using the KERL_AGNER_AUTOINSTALL directive in the same file):
+Now install a build to some location (optionally you can disable agner support by adding KERL_DISABLE_AGNER=yes to your $HOME/.kerlrc file, or on the contrary define a list of additional packages to install using the KERL_AGNER_AUTOINSTALL directive in the same file):

-    $ kerl install R14B02 /path/to/install/dir/
+    $ kerl install r14b02 /path/to/install/dir/
-    Installing Erlang/OTP R14B02 in /path/to/install/dir...
+    Installing Erlang/OTP R14B02 (r14b02) in /path/to/install/dir...
     Installing agner in /path/to/install/dir...
     You can activate this installation running the following command:
     . /path/to/install/dir/activate